Terms & Conditions

 5. LINKS TO AND FROM OTHER WEBSITES

 5.2.
-You may link to this Website homepage, provided that you do so in a fair and legal way which does not damage ehotelier.com’s reputation or take advantage of it.
+You may link to this Website homepage, provided that you do so in a fair and legal way that does not damage ehotelier.com’s reputation or take advantage of it.

 5.3.
 You must not establish a link from a website that is not owned by you or in a way that suggests a form of association with or endorsement by ehotelier.com where none exists.